Epoch-Guides/Epoch-1.0.7-Server-Install/EditingTheServer.md

 # Third Party Mods
 For example you might see that you want Wicked AI mod on your server.
-* Most 3rd party mods from github have a `readme.md` that you can follow, the good ones give you the battleye exceptions you need as well, but if you add a mod that doesn't give you the battleye exceptions you will want to run 'BE_AEG.exe' if the kicks are due to 'script restriction' and any other filter .txt file restrictions you will have to add manually.
+* Most 3rd party mods from github have a `readme.md` that you can follow, the good ones give you the battleye exceptions you need as well, but if you add a mod that doesn't give you the battleye exceptions you will want to run 'BE_AEG.exe' if the kicks are due to 'script restriction' and any other filter .txt file restrictions you will have to add manually, this gets covered later in the `Battle Eye Filters` section.

 # Installing the Admin Tools
 BigEgg made some great [Anti Hack Admin Tools](https://github.com/BigEgg17/Epoch-Antihack-Admin-Tools) for the community to use and they work on Epoch 1.0.7!
 They let admins fly, teleport, and overall do what they need to do.